Creating Rose Hydrosol to make Rose Water Facial Toner

 I carefully removed the water-filled lid and let the entire thing cool.
 The last thing I needed was to spill the liquid gold in that little bowl!
 I knew I needed to have at least 16 oz of rose hydrosol to make eight bottles of Rose Water toner.
 Once everything was cool enough to handle, I took the small glass bowl out and poured it into a clean measuring cup.
 Guess how much rose water I had?
 Exactly 16 oz on the dot!!
 I couldn’t have done that if I tried!

 The next steps in the process were fairly easy compared to the steam distillation.
 I combined the rose hydrosol with the other ingredients: witch hazel, aloe vera liquid, and rose absolute oil.
 Witch hazel contains antioxidants and is anti-inflammatory.
 Rose absolute oil is anti-inflammatory and is an astringent.
 It is great for dry, itchy skin.
 Aloe vera liquid contains beneficial vitamins, minerals, sugars, enzymes, salicylic acids, and amino acids.
 Mucopolysaccharides, found in the aloe plant, help retain moisture in the skin.

 Now that you’ve learned all about the process of steam distillation, get on over to our website so you can try some for yourself.
 Get yours today by clicking here.
-We also have a lavender scent made with distilled lavender water, witch hazel and lavender essential oil.
+We also have a lavender facial toner made with distilled lavender water, witch hazel and lavender essential oil.
 You can buy those here.

 Check out all of our other wonderful, handmade, all-natural, vegan soaps, lip balms, lotion bars and much more by clicking here.